 - How can fast can you get ready and go with this newly swerved and integrated idea?

-That’s an outside-in approach you can apply as inspiration for new ideas.
+That’s an outside-in innovation approach that you can apply as inspiration for new ideas.

 BTW, A Word about Personalization

-In a recent creative thinking workshop, we spent significant time discussing how to enable consumers to customize and personalize a product.
-In the product category in which we were working it’s a capability consumers say they want, it’s difficult to do, and the brand suspects consumers say they want to customize much more emphatically than they are actually willing to do.
+In one creative thinking workshop, we spent significant time discussing how to enable consumers to customize and personalize a product.
+In the product category in which we were working, consumers say they want customization.
+It’s difficult to do, though, and the brand suspects that consumers say they want to customize the product much more emphatically than they are actually willing to do.

 The Snickers example, however, is a great example of simple customization.

 With twenty-one different phrases to choose from, it is easy to find a choice that fits you . . . or the person for whom you are buying the Snickers.
-I know I’ve taken great delight in personalizing the messages for my wife, who LOVES Snickers.
-Although as I posted on Facebook, my “snickers” at giving her truth-laden Snickers makes me feel as if I’m living on borrowed time until this promotion is completed. – Mike Brown
+I know I took great delight in personalizing the messages for someone who I knew who LOVED Snickers.
+My “snickers” at giving this person truth-laden Snickers made me feel as if I were living on borrowed time until the promotion ended! – Mike Brown

 Looking for Ways to Develop a Successful